shrikumarinfotech/digital-clock-multiple-country/README.md

-# Clock Plugin for npm and HTML use
+# Clock Plugin for multiple countries
 This is a clock plugin made with JavaScript that displays clock in your local time zone.

 # Usage